 Along these aisles you will be able to find the following Thai ingredients:

-- dried spices, such as white pepper, turmeric, coriander seeds, and sometimes kaffir lime leaves
+- Dried spices, such as white pepper, turmeric, coriander seeds, and sometimes makrut lime leaves

-In addition to ingredients, you will probably find an aisle or two devoted to cooking tools, utensil, appliances, and even dishes, teapots, and cups.
+In addition to ingredients, you will probably find an aisle or two devoted to cooking tools, utensils, appliances, and even dishes, teapots, and cups.

 Some of the greatest culinary discoveries can be found in the freezer section.
 Look here for the following Thai ingredients:

-- kaffir lime leaves (in flat, clear packaging).
+- Makrut lime leaves (in flat, clear packaging).
 They are very green in color and consist of several pod-shaped leaves joined together.

-Shopping Tip: It is recommended to buy frozen kaffir lime leaves rather than dried, as they have more flavor and aroma.
+Shopping Tip: It is recommended to buy frozen makrut lime leaves rather than dried, as they have more flavor and aroma.

 Many Asian stores have a fresh bakery attached where you can buy a quick snack or desserts/snacks to take home.
 Take a minute to stop by and have a look around—the smell (and taste) of these baked goods will keep you coming back for more.

-Note: usually these baked goods are Chinese in nature, although occasionally you may be able to find a Thai-inspired dessert.
+- These bakeries will usually sell Chinese baked goods, although occasionally they offer desserts influenced by Thai cuisine.
 Look for cakes or desserts with sticky rice and coconut as key ingredients, and you’ll be on the right track.